 In statistics, a histogram is a graphical representation of the distribution of data.
 The histogram is represented by a set of rectangles, adjacent to each other, where each bar represent a kind of data.
 Statistics is a stream of mathematics that is applied in various fields.
-The numerals are repeated in statistical data.
-This repetition is known as Frequency which can be written in the form of a table, called frequency distribution.
-Frequency distributions can be shown graphically by using different types of graphs and Histogram is one among them.
+When numerals are repeated in statistical data, this repetition is known as Frequency and which can be written in the form of a table, called a frequency distribution.
+A Frequency distribution can be shown graphically by using different types of graphs and a Histogram is one among them.
 In this article, let us discuss in detail about what is a histogram, how to create the histogram for the given data, different types of the histogram, and the difference between the histogram and bar graph in detail.

 A histogram is a graphical representation of a grouped frequency distribution with continuous classes.
-It is an area diagram.
-It can be defined as a set of rectangles with bases along the intervals between class boundaries and with areas proportional to frequencies in the corresponding classes.
+It is an area diagram and can be defined as a set of rectangles with bases along with the intervals between class boundaries and with areas proportional to frequencies in the corresponding classes.
 In such representations, all the rectangles are adjacent since the base covers the intervals between class boundaries.
 The heights of rectangles are proportional to corresponding frequencies of similar classes and for different classes, the heights will be proportional to corresponding frequency densities.

-In other words, a diagram involving rectangles whose area is proportional to the frequency of a variable and width is equal to the class interval.
+In other words, a histogram is a diagram involving rectangles whose area is proportional to the frequency of a variable and width is equal to the class interval.

 You need to follow the below steps to construct a histogram.

-- Begin by marking the class intervals on X-axis and Frequencies on Y-axis.
+- Begin by marking the class intervals on the X-axis and frequencies on the Y-axis.

-- The scales for both the axes have to be same.
+- The scales for both the axes have to be the same.

 - Class intervals need to be exclusive.